playlyfe/playlyfe-csharp-sdk/README.md

     }
 ```
 ## 2. Authorization Code Flow
 In this flow you will have a route which will get the authorization code and using this the sdk can get the access token.
 You need a view which will allow your user to login using the playlyfe platform.
-And then playlyfe server with make a get request with the code to your redirect uri.
-And you should find the code in the query params or the url and exchange the code with the Playlyfe SDK.
+And then playlyfe server will make a get request with the code to your redirect uri.
+And you should find the code in the query params of the url and exchange the code with the Playlyfe SDK.
 ```csharp
 exchange_code(code)
 ```